sharmalalit/sharmalalit.github.io/_posts/2019-08-07-abrogation-of-370.markdown

 So, this is what happened.

-1. Governor of J&K has all powers of legislative assembly as per article 92 of scrapped J&K state constitution.
+1. Governor of J&K has all powers of legislative assembly as per article 92 of erstwhile J&K state constitution.
-2. Governor of J&K requested President of India to remove article 370 as per President's power in Article 370 part 3.
+2. Governor of J&K requested President of India to remove article 370 and gave permission to adopt Indian constitution.
+President based on his powers in Article 370 part 3, proposed a resolution for this to happen.
 3. As their is no "Constituent assembly" present in J&K, President in it's order made the correction to read it as "Legislative assembly" in article 367.
-Whole new part 4 is added into Article 367 in respect to J&K.
+Whole new part 4 is added into Article 367 in respect to J&K to ensure legality of these resolutions.
 Constituent assembly was dissolved in 1956 after constitution of J&K was created.
-4. BJP led parties voted to adopt these President resolutions as President resolutions can have merit only after both houses adopt it.
+4. BJP led parties voted to adopt these President resolutions in boht houses.
 5. Based on above points, President issued these resolutions in public gazette.
-There was no need for Constitution Amendment as steps to remove Article 370 were mentioned in article itself.
+There was no need for Constitutional Amendments as steps to remove Article 370 were mentioned in article itself.
 6. BJP led parties submitted and passed a new bill named J&K Re-organization bill to convert the J&K state into 2 UTs.
 Ladakh region was asking to be converted to UT since independence.
 J&K area was converted into UT to better handle terrorism and development of this region.